Ten Approaches to the Harmonization of Doctrinal Disputes

 31. T 374.12.559a21.

-39. The two dysfunctional modes of cognition 二惑 are better known as the "two hindrances," "two obscurations," etc. These are the afflictive hindrances and cognitive hindrances, which are discussed at length in Wonhyo's Ijang ui ("Doctrine of the Two Hindrances").
+41. The two dysfunctional modes of cognition 二惑 are better known as the “two hindrances,” “two obscurations,” etc. These are the afflictive hindrances and cognitive hindrances, which are discussed at length in Wonhyo's Ijang ui (“System of the Two Hindrances”).

-44. This phrase is cited secondarily in many places with the same introduction, "a sūtra says", but I have not yet found it in a sūtra.
+46. This phrase is cited secondarily in many places with the same introduction, “a sutra says”, but I have not yet found it in a sutra.